 “The Anglo-Saxon period was a time of great change and upheaval, marked by wars, invasions, and cultural transformations.”Martin Wall, Professor of English, University of Leicester

 “Anglo-Saxon society was hierarchical, but it was also characterized by a strong sense of community and a shared sense of identity.”St. John Simpson, Senior Curator, Department of the Middle East, British Museum

 The Anglo-Saxon language is called ‘Old English‘ because many words of English are derived from it.
 The systems developed by Anglo-Saxons became the basis of modern English systems.
 The legal system is one of these examples.

-All the literature was written at that time but due to efforts of Alfred, the works were saved and translated in Old English.
-The leather was mostly used to write on and sewn in to books.
+All the literature was written at that time but due to the efforts of King Alfred, the works were saved and translated into Old English.
+The leather was mostly used to write on and sewn into books.

 The ink came from oak galls.
-Unlike rhyme, the Anglo-Saxons poetry organized around alliteration.
+Unlike rhyme, Anglo-Saxon poetry is organized around alliteration.
 There are three major strands of their literature: epic poetry, religious poetry, and riddles.

 Christian missionaries brought manuscripts to Anglo-Saxon lands from the Mediterranean to assist them in the establishment of the early Anglo-Saxon church.
 St Augustine’s Gospels are one of the books that came to England at that time from Italy.

 The books from other countries laid the foundation of text, script, and decoration in Anglo-Saxon England and formed part of the Anglo-Saxon culture.